Trusting Grace and Travelling this world with a fork!

 Work-wise, well I was in Banking and IT for a long time, and did well too!
 But neither were my passion.
 So I switched to content writing, where I’m a lot happier.
 Sometimes Jesus takes us down the long road to our destiny, doesn’t he?
 So much learning along the way…

 Anyways, apart from writing about travel and reviewing food and lodgings.
 I freelance as a content writer ghostwriting content for finance, real estate, pharma, travel, health and food blogs to support this little blog of mine.
 We do have to make a living one or another, don’t we?

 Thanks for stopping by my blog.
 Your reads make it worth it!
 Oh, and if you want to read about les vers – the crispy fried worms from earlier, here you go!

 Facts about moi – Abby

 - I love Kiri, in both its forms.
 First one being Kiri, the calcium filled yummy French cheese that’s made for children.
-Yup, absolutely love it.
+Yup, the ex-BFs mum introduced me to it, and I absolutely love it.
 Do you?
 And also kiri, the udders of a goat roasted on a shig in India.
-It tastes like marshmallow.
+It tastes like a savoury marshmallow.

 - I can’t decide whether I like wine or beer more.
 Or was it amaretto?